faridrashidi/kaggle-solutions/README.md

 ## Overview
 This repo consists of almost all available solutions and ideas shared by top performers in the past Kaggle competitions.
 This list gets updated as soon as a new competition finishes.
-It allows you to search over the Kaggle past competitions solutions and ideas.
+It allows you to search over the Kaggle past competition solutions and ideas.

 ## Usage
 What you only need to do is fork the repo.
 Then it automatically comes to your Github website to which you can access `https://<YOUR_USER_NAME>.github.io/kaggle-solutions`.
-After that you would be able to start learning form the past solutions of each competitions and take a note in markdown language.
+After that, you would be able to start learning from the past solutions of each competition and take a note in markdown language.

 ## Suggestion